droosma/blog/content/post/first-opentelemetry-exporter/index.md

 ## Conclusion

-You should now have a working custom collector with a working exporter that you can debug. ofcourse this is just a walking skeleton of an exporter, but it should give you a good starting point to build your own exporter. for inspiration on what you can do, check out the receivers, exporters and processors in the wild, from the [OpenTelemtry Collector](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter) and [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).

-If you like to have an example of the data that you can expect to receive in your exporter, you can check out [example JSON](https://opentelemetry.io/docs/specs/otel/protocol/file-exporter/#examples)
+By now, you should have a functional custom collector accompanied by a debuggable exporter.
+While the current setup offers a basic framework for an exporter, it establishes a robust foundation from which you can develop and expand.
+Building and debugging your own OpenTelemetry collector exporter not only deepens your understanding of the OpenTelemetry ecosystem but also empowers you to tailor monitoring solutions to your unique needs.

+For those seeking inspiration, delve into the vast array of receivers, exporters, and processors available in the wild, courtesy of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter) and [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter).

+For a glimpse into the kind of data your exporter might handle, here's an [example JSON](https://opentelemetry.io/docs/specs/otel/protocol/file-exporter/#examples).

 [^1]: changing the `output_path`

-    As I was annoyed that the `output_path` pointed to a location inside of the container, I tried to change it to a location on my local machine by changing it to `/workspaces/opentelemetry-embedding-exporter/otelcol-custom` but this did not work.
-Executing the build command resulted in the following error.
+    While setting up, I found it inconvenient that the `output_path` was directed to a location within the     container.
+In an attempt to redirect it to a local machine location, I set it as `/workspaces/    opentelemetry-embedding-exporter/otelcol-custom`.
+Unfortunately, this adjustment was met with an error     upon executing the build command:

     ```bash
     Error: failed to compile the OpenTelemetry Collector distribution: exit status 1.
 Output:
     error obtaining VCS status: exit status 128
         Use -buildvcs=false to disable VCS stamping.
     ```

-    I'm sure it should be possible, but to again avoid a massive jack that needs shaving, I accepted it and moved on.
-    If you know how to do this, please let me know.
+    Although I believe there should be a way to make this work, I chose not to go down a troubleshooting     rabbit hole.
+If anyone has insights or solutions regarding this issue, I'm open to suggestions.